 1.14 If agreed by a referendum of the people of Blackrod, the NDP will be part of the statutory development plan for the area.
 It will be used to guide development and in the determination of planning applications.
-Bolton Council will set out appropriate supporting information for planning applications to comply with this Plan's requirements as part of its validation process.

 Sustainability Appraisal